wzychla/OldMusicBox.Saml2/README.md

 * target classic .NET Framework, make it .NET Core compatible soon
 * provide both client and server side implementation of Saml2

-## Current Version
+## Current Version: 0.61

-Current version is **0.60**.
 Please refer to the change list and the road map below.

 ## Client interface example